 Gateway offers a Cambridge Advanced Program of Studies for grades 6, 7, 8, and 9.
 The Cambridge/AICE Program is an internationally-recognized, pre-university curriculum which offers a rigorous and relevant program of studies and is sponsored by Cambridge University in England.

-Beginning in the 2012-2013 school year, Gateway will be offering a Cambridge International Primary Programme for grades 1, 2, 3, 4, and 5.
+Gateway offers a Cambridge International Primary Programme for grades 1-5.
 The Cambridge International Primary Programme from University of Cambridge International Examinations (CIE) develops English, Mathematics and Science skills in young children across the world.
 It provides a natural progression through the stages of primary education and focuses on what children should be able to do at each of the primary stages.

 The Cambridge Program